abdulwaheed76/practices/README.md

         1. wireframe understanding
         1. discussion and initial strategy
         1. initial db design flow diagram
-    6. Send estimates to product owner
+        1. Send estimates to product owner
-1. **Coding and execution**
+1. **Testing** & **Coding** - 70-88% total time -
+20% for automated testing,
+50% for coding/execution/etc and
+0-18% e2e.
+(this time can vary because it depends on project as well).
 We will do the following **for each task one by one**.
 Finish task, then do the same for the next task of the project.
-    For each task, we should do these in the `info`git repository of project:
-    1. PR 1 - 20% max of total time be spend on this phase (this time can vary because it depends on project as well)
     1. extended , revised **db desigh (final)**
-        2. extended , revised **flow diagrams (detailed and final)**
+    1. extended , revised **flow diagrams (detailed and final)**
-        3. **req / resp model**
+    1. **req / resp pesudo and entity models**
+    1. **api tests pseudo**
-        4. **pseudo code (PR 1)**.
-Goes both in project repo and in info repo
+    1. **pseudo code (PR 1)**.
-    1. **Coding** - 30% of the total time.
-    1. **Testing** - 20% of total time (this time can vary because it depends on project as well)
-        1. API tests
-        2. Unit tests
+    1. Complete **api tests** (and optional unit test) and **coding**
+    1. e2e functionality part only (via cypress if informed by manager and applicable)
-        3. e2e (if informed by manager and applicable)
+    1. e2e ui/view part only (via cypress if informed by manager and applicable)

+# Task allocation between members
+## Ownership
+1. No one will do a task fully alone.
+There will be at least 3 members.
+One **pair**, one **strategic owner (sto)**.
+For example for a task or sub task, one person will may do coding, the other may do api tests.
+This can go vice versa in the next task.
+The sto is responsible to review the high level strategy of each task.
+But that does not excludes strategy responsibilty from the other two executors by any means.

 # Estimations and requirement gathering
 ## How can I improve estimate and execution